vrandall66/front-end-submissions-public/1810/mod-2/whateverly/gameflix.md

 * [ ] Advanced Beginner - Everyone in the group speaks.
 Presenters do a live demo of the application.
 The group may speak about the planning/challenges/rewards of the project; however, the delivery does not seem thought out/well-planned.

-* [ ] Proficient - Everyone in the group has an opporunity to speak during the presentation.
+* [X] Proficient - Everyone in the group has an opporunity to speak during the presentation.
 The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
 The group talks about the app, speaking to the challenges, rewards, and collaborative aspects of the project.

 * [ ] Exceptional - Meets all expectations of `Proficient`.
 In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
 The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.

 Comments:

+- Pay attention to your body language and where your eyes are focused when you are presenting - avoid looking at the floor
+- Many of the slides aren't adding much to the presentation - code snippets or other visuals would strengthen the presentation
+- Nice comic relief regarding the monster method in your application
+- Would like to see the demo of the app a bit sooner - was a bit delayed
+- Nice job using a recording for the application
+- Good positivity/smiles during the presentation
+- Don't throw in F bombs or curse words - always a bit risky in a formal presentation
+- Love your showcasing of the mobile design as part of your project